Toronto Tooth-coloured Fillings

 Other Tooth-colored Filling Types

 Besides composite resin fillings, there are two other tooth-colored filling options available.
 The first type is ceramic, which is mainly comprised of porcelain.
-These fillings are very resistant to stains but also very costly.
+These filings are very resistant to stains but also very costly.
 The second type is glass ionomer, which is made of acrylic and glass material.
 Glass ionomer is commonly used for young children and for below the gum-line fillings.
 This type of filling usually lasts five years or less and therefore is not as desirable as other tooth-colored options.

 Sometimes, cavities are too large for a simple filling.
 At The Art of Dentistry in Toronto, dental crowns are offered as a treatment option for larger cavities.
 From fillings to crowns and everything in between, Dr. Weiss and his expert staff are ready to help patients with all of their dental needs.
 Contact Dr. Weiss today for more information on how patients can improve their dental health!